The Truth About 411-Pain and Lawyer Referral Services

 One concern is potential conflict of interest.
 Lawyers have shown up at medical clinics unsolicited to meet accident victims — apparently tipped off by a referral service, said Grier Wells, a Jacksonville lawyer chairing the Bar's committee.
 Other lawyers might face a legal quandary: Do they have an allegiance to the client or to a medical provider that's part of the accident hotline network?”

 It is my opinion that word of mouth is often the most effective form of advertising.
 We have recently launched some limited radio advertising to expand our presence and brand the name of our law firm.
 However, I would have no qualms if the Florida Bar banned lawyer advertising altogether.
 Consumers are routinely misinformed concerning the quality of lawyers in the marketplace.
 The best attorneys can often rely on word of mouth and referrals from current and former clients.
 I am not seeking to pain all lawyers associated with lawyer referral services with one brush.
 In fact, there are some very competent law firms and individual attorneys that are members of such groups.
-However, it is time for consumers to learn the whole truth about 411-Pain and lawyer referral services in general.
+However, it is time for consumers to learn the whole truth about 411-Pain, 411 pain attorneys and lawyer referral services in general.
 A majority of the finest personal injury attorneys in the State are not associated with a lawyer referral service.